 - Ongoing Learning: We will continue to learn from the complaints we receive to inform improvements in our work.

 - Respect: We will ensure that complainants will be treated respectfully, kept informed and supported in exercising their right to make a complaint without fear of discrimination.
+Individual’s rights to access, amend, or annotate records about themselves are recognised to the fullest extent.

 A complaint may be: